henry-512/ltc-peostri-lms/README.md

 - Create `.env` file with the following contents:

 ```
-API_PORT = "1234"             # Port number to run the backend server on
+API_PORT="1234"                 # Port number to run the backend server on
+API_HOST="localhost:1234"       # Full hostname, including port.
+Used for static
+                                # file URLs

-DB_URL = "http://url.com"     # URL or IP of the database server
+DB_URL="http://url.com"         # URL or IP of the database server
-DB_NAME = "dbname"            # Name of the ArangoJS database on the database server
+DB_NAME="dbname"                # Name of the ArangoJS database on the database
-DB_USER = "username"          # Name of the user to use to connect to the database server
-DB_PASS = "password"          # Password of the user to connect to the database server
+                                # server
+DB_USER="username"              # Username for DB authentication
+DB_PASS="password"              # Password for DB authentication

+SECRET="JWTSecReT"              # Secret for JWT authentication
 ```

+Additional `.env` settings are specified in `backend/api/config.ts`

 Run: